Registration for Spring workshops has begun! Be sure to register ASAP for the best selection and to ensure your choice

 Program alumna Kat Candler‘s feature film Hellion had a successful run, playing in 30+ cities across the U.S. to great reviews.
 The Washington Post called it “a tough, uncompromising little film” with a “sterling” cast.
-If you missed it, you still have your chance: it’s available on VOD and ITunes.
+If you missed it, you still have your chance: it’s now available on Netflix.

 Hellion stars Juliette Lewis and Breaking Bad‘s Aaron Paul and premiered at the Sundance Film Festival.
 It got lots of exciting press coverage such as this great video by the Hollywood Reporter and this video in the Austin Chronicle showing the cast and crew at the premiere.